js216/State-evolution/README.md

     T_ij = | ⟨i|U|j⟩ |^2,

-where ⟨i| is the i-th eigenstate in the basis of final fields, and |j⟩ is the j-th state in the final basis.
+where ⟨i| is the i-th eigenstate in the basis of final fields, and |j⟩ is the j-th state in the initial basis.
 The "exit probability" from state `i`, finally, is defined as 1 − `T_ii`.

 ### Code structure